How to install and start an SSH server in Fedora 36

 Connect your remote Fedora machine

-If the firewall is implemented on your system, then run the following line to your Fedora system to accept incoming SSH connections through the firewall connection, and then try to connect to your Fedora system.
+If the firewall is implemented on your system, then run the following line on your Fedora system to accept incoming SSH connections through the firewall connection, and then try to connect to your Fedora system.

 # firewall-cmd --zone=public --permanent --add-service=ssh